03 Jan Cancer, Exercise & Nutrition

 .. a disease of the body’s cells.
 Normally cells grow and multiply in a controlled way, however, if something causes a mistake to occur in the cells’ genetic blueprints, this control can be lost.
 Cancer is the term used to describe collections of these cells, growing and potentially spreading within the body.

 There are over 200 different types of cancers which exists and this number may continue to grow with advances in cancer detection and as our exposure to different risk factors increase.
+Some people require cancer care during and after their treatment.
+There has been various studies that have given us answers on what triggers these cells to begin there journey around our bodies.
+In recent years, studies have shown that there has been an increasing number of talcum powder cancer patients.
 However, there are certain cancers which have a prominent effect on the gender type;

 The most commonly diagnosed cancers in males are: